 The good news is, that once the dog reaches adulthood, the signs usually disappear, never to bother them again.

 How Are Growing Pains Similar in Dogs and Humans?

 The biggest similarity between dogs and people, with regards to growing pains - is the name - and that the symptoms occur in actively growing youngsters.
 Again, in both two and four-leggers, the signs vanish once the individual reaches adulthood, without any long term detrimental after-effects.

 How Are Growing Pains Different in Dogs and Humans?

 Like light and shade, growing pains in dogs and kids are almost the exact opposite of each other.
 Whereas in kids there is no evidence of bone pain (it's more likely to be muscular), in dogs we can see very real evidence of bone inflammation on x-ray.

-An active, six-month-old German shepherd pup suddenly starts limping on his back right leg.
+An active, six-month-old German Shepherd pup suddenly starts limping on his back right leg.
 The owner rests the dog and all seems well.
-However, the next day the dog starts limping on his left front leg.
+However, the next day, the dog starts limping on his left front leg.
 Low and behold, the next day, the dog is lame on the back left, leaving the owner feeling confused.

 The vet suggests x-rays, which show a classic thumbprint pattern on the long bones.
-Panosteitis is diagnosed and the dog given an excellent prognosis for a full recovery.
+Panosteitis is diagnosed and the dog is given an excellent prognosis for a full recovery.
 The pup is given a course of meloxicam (a nonsteroidal anti-inflammatory) and the next day is bouncing around as if nothing has happened.